 Plan a walk along the Moray Coast Trail

 5. Look out for wildlife

-Moray Speyside is home to a wide variety of habitats, and there’s plenty of iconic wildlife to see.
-As well the Moray Firth’s pod of famous resident dolphins, some of the species you should look out for are elusive pine martens, mountain-dwelling ptarmigan, shy deer and curious seals, which sunbathe on the coast of the Moray Firth.
+Moray Speyside is home to a wide variety of habitats.
+As well as the pod of famous resident dolphins in the Moray Firth, look out for are elusive pine martens, mountain-dwelling ptarmigan, shy deer and curious seals.

 Open: Easter – September

 Take a tour of Ballindalloch Castle to discover its history since its construction around 1542, and find out more about its owners, the Macpherson-Grant family.
 If you have an interest in whisky, book a tour of Ballindalloch Distillery, constructed in 2014.
 The estate also offers walking paths, a tearoom and an outdoor children’s play area.

 Explore Ballindalloch Castle and Estate